 Conception does not always depend on sex positions; you need to relax too.
 There will be a higher chance of conception if you take a breather after sex.
 Lie down on your back for about half an hour, giving the sperm ample time to enter the uterus.

 Can You Have a Vaginal Delivery After a C-section?

 In the past, many women have opted for multiple caesarean sections as they were considered the safest alternatives.
 However, these days, women are more inclined to having a VBAC as they are just as safe.
 Also, giving birth vaginally helps you heal much faster as compared to having a C-section.
 But there are several aspects that should be considered before you opt for a vaginal birth:

 - Possibility of uterine rupture

-- Type of cut in the abdomen and uterine wall
+- The type of cut made in the abdomen and uterine wall

-Pregnancy can be a very difficult time.
-Here are some tips to help you stay healthy throughout your nine months:
+Pregnancy can be a very difficult time for some women but you need not stress yourself out.
+Here are some tips that will help you stay healthy throughout the nine months of your pregnancy:

-- Don’t forget your medical appointments, especially in the third trimester.
+- Lastly, don’t forget your medical appointments, especially in the third trimester.

 The complications mentioned above may scare you, but it is important that you’re aware of them before you plan for another pregnancy.
 And if you think you are ready to have another child, the best thing to do would be to consult your doctor at the earliest.